Phase Transition of Degeneracy in Minor-Closed Families: Introduction

 \section{Introduction}

-Studying the properties of random subgraphs of given host graphs is a natural question.
-Given a host graph $G$ and a real number $0 \leq p \leq 1$, let $G(p)$ be the random subgraph of $G$ where each edge remains independently with probability $p$.
-Random graph models have rich theory and broad connections to graph theory and are frequently used to model complex networks in fields such as theoretical computer science, statistical physics, social science, and economics.
-Note that in the case where $G$ is an $n$-vertex complete graph, this is the well-studied Erd\H{o}s-R{\'e}nyi model $\mathbb{G}(n,p)$.
+Given a graph $G$ and a real number $0 \leq p \leq 1$, let $G(p)$ be the random subgraph of $G$ where each edge remains independently with probability $p$.
+Note that if $G$ is an $n$-vertex complete graph, this is the well-studied Erd\H{o}s-R{\'e}nyi model $\mathbb{G}(n,p)$.

-A fundamental subject regarding the asymptotic behavior of a random graph model is the study of ``threshold phenomena'' (or \emph{phase transitions}) for monotone graph properties, which has deep connection to computational complexity such as approximate counting problems for the number of independent sets, random SAT problems, vertex cover problem or colorability in random graphs (e.g. see~\cite{DSS-CSP, M-phase, Sthreshold, SSZ-SAT, Windependent}).
+Studying the random perturbation $G(p)$ of a graph $G$ is of both theoretical and practical interests because most instances in the real world are subject to random noises.
+It is therefore valuable to study robustness of a property or a specific algorithm.
+For example, Spielman and Teng \cite{ST, ST2} introduced smoothed analysis and studied a continuous version of random perturbations (e.g., noises are Gaussian distributions).
+They \cite{ST} showed that the simplex method runs in polynomial time in expectation even though the worst-case scenario runs in exponential time, explaining rigorously why the simplex method is fast in practice.
+Since then, smoothed analysis for other hard graph problems has been studied (e.g. \cite{ABPW,ER}).
+However, the techniques in \cite{ABPW,ER} used for continuous random models stop working in the random model $G(p)$, where each edge follows a discrete distribution.

+Contrary to smoothed analysis, Bennett, Reichman and Shinkar \cite{BRS} showed that for some NP-hard problems related to coloring and independence number, the worst-case instances essentially remain hard under random perturbations.

+Coloring problems on planar graphs have been extensively studied.
+It is trivial to determine whether a planar graph is 4-colorable\footnote{In this paper, a graph is {\it $k$-colorable} for some integer $k$ if its vertices can be colored with $k$ colors such that vertices with the same color are not adjacent.} by the Four Color Theorem, though it is NP-hard to determine whether a planar graph is 3-colorable or not \cite{gjs}.
+It is natural to consider the chromatic number of random perturbations of planar graphs.
+In particular, the following question raised by Daniel Reichman (via private communication) remains open.

+\begin{question} What are the values of $p$ such that for each planar graph $G$, the random subgraph $G(p)$ is $3$-colorable with high probability? \end{question}

+In this paper we systematically study a generalization of Question \ref{eq1} by investigating the (crude) thresholds for stronger properties (degeneracy and choosability) on more general graph classes (minor-closed families), which is related to an open problem in extremal graph theory.
+One simple corollary of our main results is the following partial answer of Question \ref{eq1}.